How do I access my client portal?

 Here is the basic info: when you make quarterly estimated payments they are just payments.
 You are not actually filing a tax return each quarter.
 If you have an employer that withholds taxes for you they are sending in these payments for you.
 If you get paid directly with no taxes withheld, you need to make the payments yourself.
 The money you send through the year will help fill your tax bucket that you have to fill by tax day.
-There's still time to sent a Q4 payment by January 15th.
 You can pay online here:

 What is this going to cost me to work with Treehouse?